 A Member Company uploads links directly into the electronic archive (i.e., in a word document containing a list of all links).
-The links are uploaded in folders underneath the main folder and can be called "Links April 1st XX" and "links October 1st XX".

 Member Companies must upload links to all Company websites/webpages where advertising of their pharmaceuticals is to be found.
 This does not apply to websites owned by a third party (i.e., www.dagensmedisin.no etc. Advertising on these sites is uploaded as usual.